doctorLightbulb/rpi-updater/README.md

 python updater.py sudo apt update
 ```

-Without the virtual environment activated, the script can also be run using the `bash` convenience script `updater.sh`:
+Without the virtual environment activated, the script can also be run using the `bash` convenience script, `updater.sh`:

 ```bash
 bash updater.sh